-- Head control – Can your baby hold his head up and sit up in a high chair or feeding seat with good head control?
+- Head control – Can your child hold their head up and sit up in a high chair or feeding seat with good head control?

 - Eagerness – Does your baby seem eager to be fed?
-Does he open his mouth when food comes his way or does he reach for you food?
+Do they open their mouth when food comes their way or do they reach for your food?

-- Weight – Typically, when babies double their birth weight around 4 months, and weigh about 13 pounds or more, they may be ready!
+- Weight – Typically, when babies double their birth weight at around 4 months and weigh about 13 pounds or more, they may be ready for this transition!

 When you think your baby is ready, talk to your doctor about it.
-Once you have your doctor’s OK, try introducing solids for the first time when your baby is not tired or cranky.
-It’s best for your baby to be a little hungry, but not starving.
+Once you have your doctor’s OK, try introducing solids for the first time when your little one is not tired or cranky.
+It’s best for them to be a little hungry, but not starving.

-To make eating solids for the first time smoother, give your baby a little breast milk and/or formula first.
-Then try giving him very small spoonfuls of food, and end with more milk.
+To make the experience of eating solids for the first time smoother, give your baby a little breast milk and/or formula first.
+Then try giving them very small spoonfuls of food and end with more milk.

-Talk your baby through the process; he or she may not know what to do!
-And don’t be surprised if most of the food ends up everywhere else except your baby’s mouth!
-You can increase the amount of food progressively, giving your baby time to learn how to swallow solids.
+Talk to your child through the process; they may not know what to do!
+And don’t be surprised if most of the food ends up everywhere but in their mouth!
+You can increase the amount of food progressively, giving them time to learn how to swallow solids.

-If your baby cries or turns away, do not make him eat.
-Go back to nursing of bottle-feeding for a few days and then try again.
-Starting solid foods is a gradual process in which your baby will still get most of his nutrition from breastmilk or formula at first.
+If your baby cries or turns away, do not force them to eat.
+Go back to nursing or bottle-feeding for a few days and then try again.
+Starting solid foods is a gradual process in which your little one will still get most of their nutrition from breastmilk or formula at first.

 Which food should I give my baby first?

-Usually, single-grain cereals are introduced first but there is no medical evidence that introducing solid foods in any particular order is better for your baby.
-For example, most people believe that introducing fruits first will make your baby develop a dislike for vegetables, but there is no evidence proving that.
+Usually, single-grain cereals are introduced first, but there is no medical evidence that says that introducing solid foods in any particular order is better for your baby.
+For example, most people believe that introducing fruits first will make children develop a dislike for vegetables, but there is no evidence proving that.

-When introducing single-ingredient pureed vegetables, fruit, or meat, it’s best to go slow, that way you can identify if your baby has an allergic response to something.
+When introducing single-ingredient pureed vegetables, fruit, or meat, it’s best to go slow.
+That way you can identify if your baby has an allergic reaction to something.
 Introduce one food at a time and wait several days before trying another one.